ibm-cloud-docs/discovery-data/search-settings.md

 <!-- c/s help for *Search settings* page.
 Do not delete. -->

 You can improve the quality of search results by uploading a **Synonyms** file (to enable query expansions) as well as a **Stopwords** file.
-For more information, see [Customizing and improving your project](/docs/discovery-data?topic=discovery-data-improve).
 {: shortdesc}

 Upload or delete a synonyms or stopwords file by clicking the appropriate **Upload** button or **Delete** icon.

 If you update your synonyms or stopwords files, you should go to the **Activity** page and click the **Recrawl collection** or **Reprocess collection** button so that your documents are indexed with the updated lists.
 The button displayed will vary depending on the type of collection.

 Stopwords and synonyms files cannot contain overlapping terms.
-If a [stopword](/docs/discovery-data?topic=discovery-data-search-settings#stopwords) in your stopwords file is also included within your synonyms ([query expansion](/docs/discovery-data?topic=discovery-data-search-settings#query-expansion)) file, the query expansion will not work.
+If a [stopword](#stopwords) in your stopwords file is also included within your synonyms ([query expansion](#query-expansion)) file, the query expansion will not work.
 For example, if `on` is included in your stopwords file, and you specify in your synonyms file that `rotfl` should expand to `rolling on the floor laughing`, that expansion will not return the expected results.
 A stopwords file is enabled by default in each collection (file name: `custom_stopwords_[language].json`) in {{site.data.keyword.discoveryshort}}, so you should compare the words in that file to your synonyms (query expansion) file and adjust accordingly.
 {: important}

 ## Implementing synonyms